koderAP/TradingStratergiesBasic/README.md

 ## Constraints and Assumptions

-Throughout this assignment, we make the following assumptions:
+Throughout this assignment, we have made the following assumptions:

 - We only consider the closing price of stocks for analysis, unless specified otherwise.
 - Short-selling of stocks is allowed.